fangyuanlin2002/fangyuanlin2002.github.io/_teaching/2025-fall-teaching.md

 - **Keep on track** Consistency brings mastery.
 Don't skip lectures or homeworks.
 - **Come to office hours** — They’re for you, whether you’re confused or just curious - ask questions early and all questions are welcome.
 I will do my very best to help.
 - **You do not need to be a mathematician to succeed** — Don’t be afraid if the equations look heavy at first.
 The focus is on understanding ideas, running code, and interpreting results, not on doing pages of proofs.
 The intuition matters more than the algebraic details.

+## Homework 2
+Homework 2 is mostly about coding.

+Before we delve into model fitting, I would like to include a quick review of Bayesian linear regression, which is the topic of this week (Week 4 FYI).

+### Quick Review of Bayesian Linear Regression
+When we learn linear regression in the classical (frequentist) sense, we imagine a straight line trying to best fit our data points.
+"Best fit the data points" means that the squared errors of the straight line is minimized.
+- This line can be exactly computed using a formula, but the formula and its derivation requires the knowledge of linear algebra and is beyond the scope of this course.
+- In classical (frequentist) regression, once we compute the line, we treat the slope and intercept as fixed numbers.
+- Bayesian regression takes a different viewpoint: Instead of saying “the slope is 2.1,” we say “given the data, we believe the slope is likely around 2.1, but it could also be 2.0 or 2.2 with some probability.”
+So in Bayesian regression, the slope and intercept aren’t fixed.
+They’re random variables with distributions that represent our uncertainty about them.
+- In lecture, we learned that Ptolemy’s geocentric model wasn’t mechanistically true, but it was descriptively accurate: it gave good predictions.
+Regression works the same way: it doesn’t explain the “true mechanism” of the world, but it’s a flexible way to approximate relationships in data.

+### Problem 1:
+The first problem is a guided application of Bayesian linear regression to global temperature data.

+- Download the dataset from the link in the homework.
+The first column is the year, the second is the change in global temperature
+-Part a: Fit a Bayesian linear regression.
+The question asks you to use priors with large standard deviation, i.e. weakly informative (50 is a reasonable choice for the standard deviation in case you are struggling to choose one).
+- Part b: state the posterior mean for the slope.
+Is it positive or negative?
+On average, there has been a "slope" degree Celsius increase/decrease per year.
+- Part c: Provide plot of the densities for the three parameters.
+- Part b: Use Monte Carlo.
+Calculate the porportion of samples for which the posterior mean of the slope obtained is positive.
+Intuitively, this probablity should be equal or close to 1 just by thinking of global warming.
+- Part e: Change the variance of the prior for b to something very nice (like 0.001).
+Does any of our conclusions change?
+- Part f: What statistical arguments can we make?
+Here are two points you can make: Is the posterior mean of the slope positive or negative?
+Does the conclusion hold regardless of the whether we use an informative or diffuse prior?

 ## Homework 1